-Risk management-The process of developing and executing the risk management plan (Section 4.1).
-The specific risk management requirements at each TRL are detailed in Table 3.
-The risk management plan may be this risk framework document, or it may be based on equivalent processes within an organization.
-The process of identifying, analyzing, monitoring, and controlling risks continues throughout the Figure 1 development cycle.
+Begin risk management: Develop and begin implementing a risk management plan (Section 4.1).
+The risk management requirements at each TRL are detailed in Table 3.
+The risk management plan may be this MHK Risk Management Framework document, or it may be based on equivalent processes within an organization.
+The process of identifying, analyzing, monitoring, and controlling risks continues throughout the development cycle, Figure 1.

-Design-The process of designing the system and/or its constituent components.
+Design: Design the system and/or its components.